-why do I have to

-eat my peas?
-I have a

-bunny rabbit; he will eat them,

-please?
-And why do I

-have to wash my plate -

-do I have to use soap, or

-can my bunny lick the plate?

-When I had a cold,

-I had to stay in bed;

-I had to blow my nose,

-and my nose got red.

-Today I have a headache,

-and my tongue is blue;

-I think I have a fever -

-do I have to go to school?
+Why do I have to eat my peas?
+I have a bunny rabbit; he will eat them, please?
+And why do I have to wash my plate do I have to use soap, or can my bunny lick the plate?

+When I had a cold, I had to stay in bed; I had to blow my nose, and my nose got red.
+Today I have a headache, and my tongue is blue; I think I have a fever do I have to go to school?

 Tim has a clock on every wall, so Tim can see the time.
-Tim can see when the time is six, and Tim can see when the time time.
+Tim can see when the time is six, and Tim can see when the time is nine.

 Sid slid down the slide.
 He slid down the slide a lot.

-Then his brother said, "Sid,

-you are a little kid, so be careful

-not to fall."
-But when Sid

-held tight to the side of the

-slide, he did not slide at all.
+Then his brother said, "Sid, you are a little kid, so be careful not to fall."
+But when Sid held tight to the Side of the slide, he did not slide at all.

-have a son and two daughters, then five little frogs would be in the water.
+If a frog and his Wife have a son and two daughters, then five little frogs would be in the water.
 But if the frog and his Wife have two sons and five daughters, then nine little frogs would be in the water.

-a big, BIG mouth, would his Smile be as Wide as a mile?
+If a frog had a big, BIG mouth, would his Smile be as Wide as a mile?

-r like ice cream; ice cream is nice.
-I like ice cream and so do my mice, so may I have ice cream for me and my mice.
+I like ice cream; ice cream is nice.
+I like ice cream, and so do my mice, so may I have ice cream for me and my mice.

-If I had five ponies,

-I would ride them

-to the zoo.

-If I had five ponies,

-you could ride them
+If I had five ponies, I would ride them to the zoo.
+If I had five ponies, you could ride them too.

-too.